-In a Nevada criminal case, a pretrial conference is a court hearing that takes place after the arraignment but prior to trial.
-Pretrial is when the defense and prosecution may (1) trade discovery, (2) file pretrial motions, and (3) negotiate a possible resolution that dispels with the need for a trial at all.
+In a Nevada criminal case, a pretrial conference is a court hearing that takes place after your arraignment but before trial.
+Pretrial is when you and the prosecution may

-In this article, our Las Vegas criminal defense attorneys answer frequently-asked-questions about the pretrial process in Nevada, including discovery, motions and plea bargains.
-Click on a topic to jump to that section:
+In this article, our Las Vegas criminal defense attorneys answer the following frequently asked questions about the pretrial process in Nevada, including discovery, motions, and plea bargains:

 - 1. What is a pretrial in Nevada?